reenadangi/MyAppSample/Resume.md

 * Train the team on functional & technical project requirement.
 * Designing and implementing web-based business applications using dynamic web based development tool.
 * Design and code reviews.
-* Involved in demonstration of product to client.
-* Closely lipase with Project Manager, keeping them informed of progress.

 ___

 |  PROJECT | Trane Strategic Partner Portal (May 2004- Sep 2004)  |
 | ------------ | ------------ |
 | Role  |  .Net Developer |